Tailored Support

 2b.
 Cultural considerations

-International learners have to negotiate cultural differences and unfamiliar student support systems upon arrival in Aotearoa.
+Cross-border learners have to negotiate cultural differences and unfamiliar student support systems upon arrival in Aotearoa.
 Many students do not speak English as their first language and may find it difficult to express and share their concerns.

 In addition, many international students come from more conservative countries where sexual health is often considered a taboo subject.
 Conservative traditions within various world religions (e.g., Christianity, Islam, Orthodox Judaism, and Hinduism) also view sex as something that should only occur within the confines of heterosexual marriage.
 Students coming from these cultural and religious contexts may be reluctant to seek help or treatment, which may result in worse health outcomes.
 Students may also be hesitant to seek help over fears that medical professionals are unfamiliar with their cultural beliefs and perspectives towards sexual health.

 However, moving away from conservative norms back home may lead some international students to change their sexual behaviour.
 The international education experience for female students, in particular, is often accompanied by a feeling of sexual liberation, where they are more inclined to explore their sexuality without judgements from family and friends (Lim et al 2022).
 However, attitudes to premarital sex are often complex, and this tension between a conservative upbringing and a more liberal culture in Aotearoa may lead to conflicting behaviours.
-For example, international students may accept that their friends might have premarital sex, while still being afraid of judgement or disapproval if they behave in the same way (Burchard et al 2011).
+For example, cross-border learners may accept that their friends might have premarital sex, while still being afraid of judgement or disapproval if they behave in the same way (Burchard et al 2011).

 2c.
 Contraception use